HEADROOM404/HEADROOM404.github.io/README.md

 Staring my journey to hopefully develop a small sense of understanding within the realms of cybersecurity and whitehat work opsec can suck my nuts

-Currently learning html and css
+Currently learning html, css and C#